chinhung/demoshop/README.md

 - implement `Aspect-Oriented Programming(AOP)` with Decorator Pattern
 - modular design, no circle dependency exists amount the modules
 - encapsulate the dependencies on the 3rd-party libraries and framework
+- above 80% of code are lower than 40 lines, and no one is higher than 80 lines

 ## Run tests
 Run test cases by `gradle` or `gradle wrapper`: